Planning for your retirement

 Working past retirement age

-If you are self-employed you will need to pay Class 4 NICs for the remainder of the year in which you reach State Pension age but will be exempt from the following year.
+If you are self-employed, you will need to pay Class 4 NICs for the remainder of the year in which you reach State Pension age but will be exempt from the following year.

 Pensions Advice Allowance

-The advice provided can relate directly to the pension as well as to other financial products that help build retirement income such as multiple pension pots and other assets like ISA savings.
+The advice can relate directly to pensions and other financial products that help build retirement income, such as multiple pension pots and other assets like ISA savings.

 New State Pension